Understanding the Art of Portrait: Techniques and Styles Explained

-What I Mean By “Portrait” In Corporate Life
+What We Mean By “Portrait” In Corporate Life

-When I say portrait in a corporate context, I mean the image that represents a person in their professional life: the photograph that gets used, shared, and displayed.
+In a corporate context, a portrait means the image that represents a person in their professional life: the photograph that gets used, shared, and displayed, showing the subject's face or likeness.
 A portrait can be a painting, a photograph, a sculpture, or another artistic representation of a person where the face stays predominant.
-In corporate portraiture, that includes corporate headshots NYC, executive portrait photography, leadership portrait photography, and team headshots used for press, LinkedIn photos, investor materials, and employer brand pages.
+In corporate portraiture, that includes corporate headshots, executive portrait photography, leadership portrait photography, and team headshots used for press, LinkedIn photos, investor materials, and employer brand pages.
+The type of portrait—such as headshot, profile, or 3/4 view—can affect how the subject's personality and mood are conveyed.

-This is not the definition you would find in a gallery where painters and artists spent centuries making portraitpainting commissions for a queen, a lady, a wife, and children—capturing status through symbols, clothing, and formal poses.
+This is not the definition you would find in a gallery where painters and artists spent centuries making portrait painting commissions for royalty or nobility—capturing status through symbols, clothing, and formal poses.
+Portraits have always been used to show the power, importance, virtue, beauty, wealth, taste, learning or other qualities of the sitter.
+In art history, portraits of women often emphasised beauty and modesty, while portraits of men were sometimes used to represent power and status.
 Portraiture is a very old art form, and it continued to flourish across centuries.
-Before the invention of photography, and long before the modern invention of digital cameras, a portrait painting, a sculpted portrait, or a drawn portrait was the only way to record a person’s appearance and likeness—whether that person was a queen, a lady, a wife, children, or a working professional.
+Before the invention of photography, and long before the modern invention of digital cameras, a portrait painting, a sculpted portrait, or a drawn portrait was the only way to record a person’s appearance and likeness—whether that person was royalty, nobility, or a working professional.
+Portraits have traditionally been designed to flatter the subject, emphasizing their positive qualities or beauty.
+Historically, artists sometimes painted friends and lovers, resulting in more informal and intimate portraits.

 Modern corporate portraiture is different, but it is not disconnected from art history.
 The same problems still exist: how to represent a person’s character, how to keep the face true, how to keep the mood appropriate, and how to make a portrait feel natural without losing polish.
-We are not making artwork for a museum, but these portraits still become company artwork—brand artwork that lives on your site, in a press kit, and in a leadership gallery that your team shares internally.
+The information a portrait provides—about personality, status, or background—remains central to its purpose.
+These portraits still become company artwork—brand artwork that lives on your site, in a press kit, and in a leadership gallery that your team shares internally.

-In photography we often talk about “painting” with light.
-We use painting language because it is a simple way to describe how a portrait is built: painting the key light, painting the shadow side, painting the edge light, and paintingthe background so the portrait stays clean.
-In post, we do a light painting pass for contrast, a painting pass for color, and a gentle painting pass for skin texture—never plastic, and never heavy painting that changes the person.
-Our retouch artists sometimes joke that they are painters, but the goal is not obvious painting.
+In photography, we often talk about “painting” with light.
+We use painting language because it is a simple way to describe how a portrait is built: painting the key light, painting the shadow side, painting the edge light, and painting the background so the portrait stays clean.
+Portraits can also be created through performance art, which adds a contemporary and dynamic dimension to the diversity of portraiture alongside traditional painting and photography.
+In post-production, a light painting pass is done for contrast, a painting pass for color, and a gentle painting pass for skin texture—never plastic, and never heavy painting that changes the person.
+Retouch artists sometimes joke that they are painters, but the goal is not obvious painting.

-Here is the working definition we use internally: a corporate portrait is a professional representation of a person, created as photographs, delivered in a consistent gallery, and optimized for how the image will be displayed in real work life.
-That definition sounds simple, but it protects your project from vague expectations.
+Here is the working definition used internally: a corporate portrait is a professional representation of a person, created as photographs, delivered in a consistent gallery, and optimized for how the image will be displayed in real work life.
+That definition sounds simple, but it protects projects from vague expectations.

-When a company hires us, you are commissioning portraiture.
+When a company hires portrait services, they are commissioning portraiture.
 Think of it as a commission with a clear scope: a commission for leadership portrait images, a commission for team headshot images, or a commission for both.
-In the old world, painters accepted a commission to make a painting for a monarch or a noble household; today, you commission a portrait session to present your team to the world.
+In the past, painters accepted commissions to make paintings for monarchs or noble households; today, companies commission portrait sessions to present their teams to the world.
 The tools changed after the invention of photography, but the importance of representation did not.
+A portrait can also stand for what a person represents—their values, ideals, or the stance they want to project—making it more than just a likeness.

 This is also why we talk about artwork.
-Your final portraits become practical company artwork: website artwork on leadership pages, press-kit artwork in media folders, deck artwork in presentations, and profile artwork across platforms.
-This is called “brand portraiture” in some marketing circles, but we keep it plain: it is portraiture that supports your work.
-Our work is to capture the subject’s personality and character without exaggeration, and to keep enough detail that the face still feels like the person you met in the room.
+Final portraits become practical company artwork: website artwork on leadership pages, press-kit artwork in media folders, deck artwork in presentations, and profile artwork across platforms.
+This is called “brand portraiture” in some marketing circles, but it is kept plain: it is portraiture that supports work.
+The goal is to capture the subject’s personality and character without exaggeration, and to keep enough detail that the face still feels like the person you met in the room.
+Portraits can give a sense of importance to a person and their life, making them more widely known and giving a kind of immortality to their character.

 If you are the writer of the press release, you want portrait photographs that help the narrative and do not fight it.
 If you are in HR, you want a portrait gallery that stays free of confusion so new team members can match what came before.
 Either way, a clean portrait image saves time for everyone who has to share, download, and use it.

 Done well, portraiture continues to flourish across centuries, across industries, and across the USA, because it solves the same human problem: presenting real people—with their real mood, real personality, and real status—clearly and respectfully, for the people who will read and use those images.
-Even in a corporate world, tiny symbols (a posture, a hand position, a background choice) can signal confidence, and our job is to keep that signal clear without turning the portrait into art theater—while keeping the brand character consistent and letting the story flourish.
+Even in a corporate world, tiny symbols (a posture, a hand position, a background choice) can signal confidence, and the job is to keep that signal clear without turning the portrait into art theater—while keeping the brand character consistent and letting the story flourish.
+Portraits also offer lessons about history, culture, and individual identity, making each image a source of insight, not just aesthetics.

 This article is not a list of generic photography tips you could find anywhere.
-I am going to show you how we actually run shoots in our Times Square studio, on location across Manhattan and the boroughs, and fully remote for distributed teams across the USA—from NYC to Texas and back.
-You will see concrete process, realistic timelines, and a real example from our crew.
-Think of this as exploring the way we work.
+It shows how portrait shoots are run in a Times Square studio, on location across Manhattan and the boroughs, and fully remote for distributed teams across the USA—from NYC to Texas and back.
+It explores the way the work is done.
 By the end, you will understand exactly what happens from first message to final delivery link.

 Our Times Square Studio